History of Bangladesh: Nawabs of Bengal

 Mughal appointments of agents in Bengal ceased by 1713 because the empire was weakening.
 In 1715, the capital was shifted to Murshidabad.
 This resulted in Dhaka's decline.
 This transfer happened when the province's main tax officer, Murshid Quli Khan, who had transferred his office to Maksudabad (renamed Murshidabad after him) became governor.
 Murshidabad was located at a more central position in Bengal, whose administrative limits at the time also included Bihar and Orissa.
 In addition to changing the capital, Murshid Quli Khan modified the tax collection system.

 Murshid Quli Khan wanted to create a line of governing nawabs like the contemporary governors of Oudh.
 He was succeeded by family members.
 However, Alivardi Khan established another nawab family.
 He collaborated with Jagat Seth to defeat the governor and secured the post of governor from the Mughal ruler through bribery.
 He also became diwan of Orissa.
 However, he faced problems from Maratha raiders present in Orissa.

 Nawab Alivardi Khan repulsed the first three Maratha invasions of Bengal.
 But they invaded again, and in 1751, Alivardi Khan signed a peace treaty with the Marathas.
 He ceded the province of Orissa to the Maratha Empire and agreed to pay twelve lakhs of rupees annually as chauth (tribute).
-He crushed an uprising of the Afghans in Bihar and made the British pay 150,000 Tk for blocking Mughal and Armenian trade ships.

 His maternal grandson Sirajuddaulah succeeded him when he died in 1756.
 Sirajuddaulah tried to stop uncertified trade in Bengal.
 Because of this he clashed with British merchants and was eventually defeated by 1757 in Polashi.
 The British governed Bengal and large areas to its west by 1764.